corrode/corrode.github.io/content/blog/composition/index.md

 #### Reading from a file or stdin

-The `Read` part is responsible for reading the input file or stdin.
-This is already covered by Rust's standard library through the `Read` trait.
+Reading the input is already covered by Rust's standard library through the `Read` trait:

 ```rust
 use std::io::{self, Read};